hyperf/hyperf/docs/en/config.md

 │   └── server.php // Used to manage Server
 ├── config.php // Configuration for managing users or frameworks, such as relatively independent configuration can also be placed in the autoload folder
 ├── container.php // Responsible for the initialization of the container, running as a configuration file and eventually returning a Psr\Container\ContainerInterface object
-├── dependencies.php // Used to manage the relationship of dependencies of DI └── routes.php // Used to manage Routing
+└── routes.php // Used to manage Routing
 ```